How to migrate from Dashboard Server SCOM Edition v4 to v5

 - Dashboard Packs - if there are new dashboard packs, click Download, if there are upgrades to the default Dashboard Packs, click Upgrade.

 All Open Access dashboards and perspectives will have been given new URLs in v5.

 You must now either update all systems that are embedding Open Access dashboards or perspectives with the new URL (such as wall dashboards, Sharepoint, or other monitoring tools) or put some kind of redirect in place to automatically redirect traffic on the old URL to the v4 version.
-The Upgrade Assessment Tool will provide a list of the invalidated Open Access URLs and their updated value.
+The Upgrade Report (part of the installation) will provide a list of the invalidated Open Access URLs and their updated value.

 This can be achieved in a number of ways:

-- IIS Rewrite rule (see How to configure a redirect using the IIS URL Rewrite module - How to redirect Open Access dashboards following a side-by-side upgrade to v5)
+- IIS Rewrite rule (see How to configure a redirect using the IIS URL Rewrite module)

 - Load Balancer